 Iké Udé: Nollywood Portraits, National Museum of African Art

 The success of Nigeria’s film industry has also meant the rise of glamor and celebrity in what is called Nollywood.
 Enter Iké Udé, who returned to Lagos in 2014 after three decades as an artist in New York City, to photograph the leading stars, often in costumes from their films, as well as directors and producers in the $3 billion industry.
 The result reflects the changing nature of African identity in the 21st century.
-(Opens Feb.
-5, 2022).
+Read more here.
+(Feb.
+5, 2022 through February 28, 2023).

 Mind Over Matter: Zen in Medieval Japan, National Museum of Asian Art

 The Freer Gallery of the National Museum of Asian Art has one of the greatest collections of the spontaneous monochrome ink Zen paintings, and its full scope will be shown for the first time since the museum’s founding nearly a century ago in the exhibition "Mind Over Matter: Zen in Medieval Japan."
 Rare works from Japan and China reflect the philosophy of Zen, which has grown to influence people globally.
 Monastic Zen painters in turn inspired centuries of Japanese art.
-(Feb.
-26 - July 24, 2022).
+Read more here.
+(March 5 - July 24, 2022).

 One with Eternity: Yayoi Kusama in the Hirshhorn Collection, The Hirshhorn Museum and Sculpture Garden

 The big polka-dotted Pumpkin of 2016 gets its own polka-dotted room; there’s an early painting and a Flower Overcoat.
 But everyone will be lining up to peek into Yayoi Kusama’s infinity mirror rooms—one with red spotted phalli, the artist's first; the other, one of her most recent, festooned with orbs changing colors.
 The show from the popular Japanese artist was supposed to open in April 2020 and was ready, but alas the pandemic world was not.
 Timed passes will be required throughout the run.
-(Public opening to be announced).
+Read more here.
+(April 1 through November 27, 2022).

 Dakota Modern: The Art of Oscar Howe, National Museum of the American Indian Heye Center, New York City

 The innovative 20th century Native American artist Oscar Howe embraced abstraction in his paintings even as he included traditional elements of Sioux culture.
 He influenced a movement among Native artists to express their individuality rather than conforming to established styles that limited artistic expression.
-(March 11 - Sept.
-11, 2022).
+Read more here.
+(March 11 - September 11, 2022).

 Watergate: Portraiture and Intrigue, National Portrait Gallery